-These consolidated financial statements have been prepared in compliance with International Financial Reporting Standards ("IFRS").
+These interim condensed consolidated financial statements are unaudited and have been prepared in compliance with International Financial Reporting Standards ("IFRS"), including IAS 34 - Interim Financial Reporting ("IAS 34").
 For these purposes, IFRS comprise the standards issued by the International Accounting Standards Board ("IASB") and Interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
-The Company applied IFRS 9 - Financial Instruments ("IFRS 9") and IFRS 16 - Leases ("IFRS 16") for the first time from July 1, 2018.
-The nature and effect of these changes as a result of the adoption of these new standards are described in Note 4.
-Other than the changes described for IFRS 9 and IFRS 16, the accounting policies applied are consistent with those of the previous financial year.
+These interim condensed consolidated financial statements do not contain all of the information required for full annual financial statements and should be read in conjunction with the Company's consolidated financial statements for the year ended June 30, 2019.